Astros vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Nathan Eovaldi (9-3) for his 17th start of the season.
+- The Rangers will send Andrew Heaney (5-5) to the mound for his 16th start this season.

-- He has started 16 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in nine of them.

-- Eovaldi has 16 starts in a row of five innings or more.

 |Opponent